- IP Subnetting Cheat Sheet, including CIDR Cheat Sheet

 What is the difference between Private and Public IP addresses?

-- Private ip addresses or sometimes referred to as Internal ip addresses are only meant to be used on private networks and should not be routed on the Internet.
+- Private ip addresses, sometimes called Internal ip addresses, are only meant to be used on private networks and should not be routed on the Internet.

-- And then there are Public ip addresses and can only be used on the Internet.
+- And then there are Public ip addresses that can only be used on the Internet.
 You can check your public address by simply googling “what is my address.”